 From: Dan Louks, Research Consultant at Novo Group, Inc.

-My first recruiter role was for a major greeting card company.
+My recruiting horror stories started with my first recruiter role was for a major greeting card company.
 I hired the folks that stocked cards on the store shelves.
 As part of the pre-screening process, applicants completed an automated phone interview that included their recorded response to a series of questions.